Charities are rated based on:

 Calculation of Star Ratings

 Each of the above metrics is weighted to determine the overall charity score.
-These final scores are assigned star ratings based on roughly 15% of charities being 4-Star charities, 20% being 3-Star, 40% being 2-Star, 20% being 1-Star, and 5% being 0-Star charities.
-In order to qualify for 3- or 4-Star ratings, charities must also pass the following hurdles:
+These final scores are assigned star ratings based on the distribution below.
+In order to qualify for 3, 4 or 5-Star ratings, charities must also pass the following hurdles:

 |Program Cost Coverage||Below 500%||Below 300%|

-The current distribution of star ratings for all charities rated by Charity Intelligence is a bell curve with the majority at 2 stars - most charities are rated average.
+The current distribution of star ratings for all charities rated by Charity Intelligence has the majority at 2 and 3 stars.
+Charity Intelligence changed from a 4-star rating to 5-star rating in October 2020.